Get in touch

 INTENT

-At our school, the intent of teaching Spanish across Key Stage 2 is to provide all children with the opportunity to develop linguistic skills and cultural awareness in an increasingly interconnected world.
-We aim to create an engaging and supportive language learning environment where children are motivated to develop practical communication skills in Spanish.
-By following the Language Angels programme, we aim to equip pupils with the ability to read, write, and speak in Spanish confidently.
+At our school, the intent of teaching French across Key Stage 2 is to provide all children with the opportunity to develop linguistic skills and cultural awareness in an increasingly interconnected world.
+We aim to create an engaging and supportive language learning environment where children are motivated to develop practical communication skills in French.
+By following the Language Angels programme, we aim to equip pupils with the ability to read, write, and speak in French confidently.
 This will help them build a strong foundation in the language, enabling them to express themselves in various contexts, including introducing themselves, discussing their interests and backgrounds, and performing everyday tasks such as ordering food or participating in classroom activities.
-In a diverse school environment where many languages are spoken, we see Spanish as a means to foster mutual understanding, enhance cognitive development, and celebrate linguistic diversity.
+In a diverse school environment where many languages are spoken, we see French as a means to foster mutual understanding, enhance cognitive development, and celebrate linguistic diversity.

 IMPLEMENTATION